Full SIPPs in 2025: All the Must-Know Features!

 Are There Tax Advantages With a Full SIPP?

-These advantages include:
+All of these advantages include:

 - Tax relief on contributions: The government adds tax relief at the 20% basic rate.
 So, if you contribute £80, the government will add another £20, making a total contribution of £100.
-You can claim back even more through your tax return if you’re a higher and additional-rate taxpayer.4
+You can claim back even more through your tax return if you’re a higher and additional-rate taxpayer.3

 - Inheritance benefits: SIPPs can be passed on to your beneficiaries.
-Depending on when you die (before or after age 75), there may be tax implications, but SIPPs can be an effective tool for estate planning.8
+Depending on when you die (before or after age 75), there may be tax implications, but SIPPs can be an effective tool for estate planning.5

 What Types of Investment Can You Choose?